Tax planning should be done on a regular basis throughout the year, but if you’ve been busy here are some tips to get your 2019 tax savings in order!

-From 1 July 2018, the earnings of a transition to retirement pension will be taxed at up to 15%, the same as they are in a super accumulation account.
+From the 1st of July 2019, the earnings of a transition to retirement pension will be taxed at up to 15%, the same as they are in a super accumulation account.
 The earnings of ordinary retirement pensions are still tax free.

 LOW INCOME EARNERS